 Winners of the 2017-18 Composition Fellowship will receive a paid stipend, three performances of their works, audio/video recordings of the premiere performance, plus rehearsals and workshops with Transient Canvas.
+This year's fellows were chosen by an independent panel made up composers from all over the United States: Adam Roberts (New York, NY), Emily Koh (Athens, GA), and David Coll (Berkeley, CA).

 Cindy is a composer, performer, and educator based in Boston and The Netherlands.
 Intrigued by silences, textures, journeys, contrasts, and conversations, her music explores all instrumentations from solo, chamber, orchestral, electronic compositions, all the way to merging different art forms, sometimes creating installations.